Royiswho/Simulate-Interest-Rates-with-Vasicek-Tree-and-Monte-Carlo/README.md

     return r
 ```

-Then, the tree can be build under 2 circumstances:
+Then, the tree can be built under 2 circumstances:
 in even period or odd period.
 The code is presented below:

 ```{python }